Working With Files and Directories

 The Control key is also called the “Ctrl” key.
 There are various ways in which using the Control key may be described.
 For example, you may see an instruction to press the Control key and, while holding it down, press the X key, described as any of:

-In nano, along the bottom of the screen you’ll see ^G Get Help ^O WriteOut
+In nano, along the bottom of the screen you’ll see ^G Get Help ^O WriteOut.

-This means that you can use Control-G
+This means that you can use Control-G to get help and Control-O to save your

 file.

-doesn’t leave any output on the screen after it exits,
+nano doesn’t leave any output on the screen after it exits,

-now shows that we have created a file called draft.txt
+but ls now shows that we have created a file called draft.txt:

 $ ls